willstepp/writings/hunger/hunger-01.md

   *Do what I ask of you*

   It was time for the caravan to depart.
 The entire village was working to prepare for the journey.
 Two men pulled the cart to the southern gates, where it was packed with fresh hunting equipment and processing supplies.
 The hunters themselves put on fresh gear which their wives and mothers had sewn for them.
 Several novices had been tasked with napping fresh arrowheads from flint and restringing their bows.
 Though busy the mood among the villagers was calm.
 The weather was fair, clear with high wisps of clouds in the western sky.
   Mika had risen with the sun, it slanting through the window onto his face.
 He had breakfast and went to the shed.
 Inside he took the bucket and set it outside.
 The old satchel he pulled from a chest in the house.
-It’s worn leather strap needed repairing and he set to work on that, reinforcing it with a soft piece of buckskin.
+Its worn leather strap needed repairing and he set to work on that, reinforcing it with a soft piece of buckskin.
 Then when that was done he emptied the basket of pemmican he had horded from various locations the past few days.
 Altogether it was seven pounds of food.
 From another chest in the shed he took out some old netting, used for fishing in lakes and rivers.
 He grabbed a few lures and tossed those into the satchel as well.
 Finally he threw in a sharpening stone and couple of small knives.
   Nearby he heard the sounds of the villagers.
 There was food and music.
 He heard several laughing.
 Some tearful goodbyes.
 Yaholo and his apprentices were performing a blessing ritual and accompanying it were loud whoops and whistles.
   The boy pulled off his mocassins and wrapped the soles in tough buckskin, which would last much longer than the normal soft leather.
 He secured it with twine and then wrapped them all in long strips of supple deerskin.
 These would not cause blisters, though they did not breath as well, and would sweat.
 As he slipped them on his mother approached down the path.
 She had been with the others and her face was serious and frowning.
   “Why are you not with the caravan?
 It departs soon.
 Yaholo already performed the ceremony.
 Others are saying their farewells as we speak.”